Statement by Glenn Stevens, Governor: Monetary Policy Decision

 At its meeting today, the Board decided to leave the cash rate unchanged at 2.0 per cent.

-The global economy is expanding at a moderate pace, with some softening in conditions in the Asian region, continuing US growth and a recovery in Europe.
-Key commodity prices are much lower than a year ago.
-This trend appears largely to reflect increased supply, including from Australia, as well as weaker demand.
-Australia's terms of trade are falling.
+The global economy is expanding at a moderate pace, but some key commodity prices are much lower than a year ago.
+This trend appears largely to reflect increased supply, including from Australia.
+Australia's terms of trade are falling nonetheless.

-The Federal Reserve is expected to start increasing its policy rate over the period ahead, but some other major central banks are continuing to ease monetary policy.
-Volatility in financial markets has abated somewhat for the moment.
-While credit costs for some emerging market countries remain higher than a year ago, global financial conditions overall remain very accommodative.
+The Federal Reserve is expected to start increasing its policy rate later this year, but some other major central banks are continuing to ease policy.
+Hence, global financial conditions remain very accommodative.
 Despite some increases in bond yields recently, long-term borrowing rates for sovereigns and creditworthy private borrowers remain remarkably low.

 Reserve Bank of Australia

 Phone: +61 2 9551 9720

 Fax: +61 2 9551 8033